Eastnor Castle

 About

-Eastnor Castle is a proper fairytale castle, with battlements and suits of armour.
-The house was built by John Somers Cocks, 2nd Baron Somers and the architect Robert Smirke, later designer of the British Museum, between 1810 and 1824.
+When the 1st Earl Somers inherited the manor of Castleditch in 1806, his family had owned it for two hundred years.
+But he found his ancestral seat unworthy and commissioned Robert Smirke - otherwise known for his work on the British Museum - to build the castle, on a commanding position up the hill.
 The idea was to build a castle that gave the impression of a medieval fortress guarding the Welsh borders, an assertion of power by Lord Somers in the wake of the French Revolution.
 In the first 18 months of the build, 4,000 tons of stone, 16,000 tons of mortar, and 600 tons of wood were used for Eastnor.

 In 1849, another John Somers Cocks, 2nd Earl Somers, commissioned Augustus Pugin, the well-known designer of the Palace of Westminster interiors, to decorate the drawing room at Eastnor in the Gothic Revival style.
 His son Charles Somers Cockes, 3rd Earl Somers went a step further, doing more decorative work at Eastnor in the 1860s and 1870s, the result being a house that represents three styles of 19th century domestic interior taste.